OandONE/SharpThon/README.md

 ## 🤔 Why SharpThon?

 Python is simple.
-C# is fast. **SharpThon** gives you both.
+C# is fast. **SharpThon** gives you both — with the future of ASP.NET and EF Core built-in.

-Write Python-like code with C# syntax — braces, semicolons, and type hints.
+Write Python-like code with C# syntax.
 Transpile to **clean C#** and run anywhere .NET runs.

 ```spy
 name = "OandONE"